As an Amazon Associate I earn from qualifying purchases.

 These items are some of the best to sell on eBay from a profit perspective as they hold their value extremely well.
 The problem is, they can be difficult to find or priced high.
-If you want to make money on these types of items you’ll need to invest some money up front and price them to sell fast.
+If you want to make money on these types of items you’ll need to invest some money upfront and price them to sell fast.

 So if you’re after profits, you should now be able to pick out hundreds of items from the above categories every time you head to the thrift store.
-The real questions is, how do you find and recognize items that are valuable for resale but not included in the above categories?
+The real question is, how do you find and recognize items that are valuable for resale but not included in the above categories?